top of page

 The next important portion is the Soul, also called sulfur, shown here on the left.
 This symbol is actually two glyphs joined together – one glyph for fire, represented by the upward facing triangle.
 The other is the cross, representing the four elements.
 The symbol for fire is above that of earth, so this means that soul is the firey essence which is tied to the four elements but is attempting to rise above earth to spirit.
 The soul of something in the vegetable, animal, mineral or metallic realm will depend on the matter being worked with.
 All things have unique profiles, and it is their uniqueness which determines their soul.
 Soul refers to personality or character, and in alchemy this portion is typicall carried in an oil or an oil like substance.
 Most people are aware of essential oils in the herbs, however metals will, if put under alchemical processes, produce something which looks and feels like an oil.
 The soul is that part of something which has the intelligence to direct energy (spirit) to a specific part of us.
 For example, the herb chamomile has an innate personality or medicinal profile which can be directed within the being of an individual to relax them, calm digestion, assist with hay fever, inflammation etc. So in the herbal kingdom, as an example, we separate the essential oil and just like we did with the spirit portion, we may distil it until it is free of impurities and then take it medicinally.

-Salt - Body | Vessel | Mineral form
+Salt - Vehicle of Body | Vessel | Mineral Structure

 The final part of the three essentials is the body, also called Salt, shown here on the right.
 Salt in alchemy is a philosophical term for matter, or the body portion.
 If a person were to die, the salt portion is what is left behind after consciousness has left the body.
 The salt principle is that mineral portion of thing which gives it body, form and coagulates it in space and time.
 As one famous alchemist was quoted as saying, “we are walking popsicles of salt!”
 The body is an often overlooked part of a natural medicine.
 In naturopathy, when a herbal tincture is made, the salt portion which is the herb body is discarded after the herbal extraction is finished.
 In alchemy we throw nothing away; we take the herb and purify it through alchemical processes.
 When it is pure we then recombine it with it’s other two essentials.